simons0207/Ticketing_NFT/README.md

 _A guide on how to install the tools needed for running the project._<br>
 In Terminal:
 1. Clone the repository.
-Move to folder
+Move control to that folder
 2. Install dependencies [One time process]

 ```bash